serge-rgb/acid-rt/README.md

     $> cd build && cmake -G "Visual Studio 12" ..

-I recommend running `build.bat` to build and run the project.
+I recommend running `build.bat` to build the project.
 At least the first time, because it copies the necessary DLLs into the target's directory.

 Run samples
 -----------